MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

 ---

 # Canary deployment strategy for Kubernetes deployments

 [!INCLUDE [version-eq-azure-devops](../../../includes/version-eq-azure-devops.md)]

-Canary deployment strategy involves deploying new versions of an application next to stable production versions to see how the canary version compares against the baseline before promoting or rejecting the deployment.
-This step-by-step guide covers usage of [Kubernetes manifest task's](../../tasks/deploy/kubernetes-manifest.md) canary strategy support for setting up canary deployments for Kubernetes and the associated workflow in terms of instrumenting code and using the same for comparing baseline and canary before taking a manual judgment on promotion/rejection of the canary.
+A *canary* deployment strategy means to deploy new versions of an application next to stable, production versions.
+You can then see how the canary version compares to the baseline, before promoting or rejecting the deployment.

+This step-by-step guide covers how to use the [Kubernetes manifest task's](../../tasks/deploy/kubernetes-manifest.md) canary strategy.
+Specifically, you learn about setting up canary deployments for Kubernetes, and the associated workflow, in terms of instrumenting code.
+You then use that code to compare baseline and canary app deployments, so you can decide whether to promote or reject the canary deployment.

 ## Prerequisites

 * An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 * A GitHub account.
 Create a free [GitHub account](https://github.com/join) if you don't have one already.
-* An [Azure Container Registry (ACR)](/azure/container-registry/container-registry-intro), Google Container Registry, Docker Hub registry with push privileges.
+* An [Azure Container Registry](/azure/container-registry/container-registry-intro), a Google Container Registry, and a Docker Hub registry with push privileges.
 [Create an Azure Container Registry](/azure/container-registry/container-registry-get-started-portal#create-a-container-registry) if you don't have one already.
-* A Kubernetes cluster (Azure Kubernetes Service (AKS), Google Kubernetes Engine, Amazon Elastic Kubernetes Service).
+* A Kubernetes cluster (such as Azure Kubernetes Service, Google Kubernetes Engine, Amazon Elastic Kubernetes Service).
 [Deploy an Azure Kubernetes Service (AKS) cluster](/azure/aks/tutorial-kubernetes-deploy-cluster).

 ## Sample code